What are the best things to do in Esquel, and which day trips are actually worth building into your Patagonia itinerary?

 In short, Esquel needs to be on your list of places to visit in Patagonia.

-Things to do in Esquel
+Things to do in Esquel, Argentina

 Old Patagonian Express

-Known as La Trochita in Spanish, this historic narrow gauge train dates back to 1935 and it’s one of the most iconic train journeys you can go on in all of Argentina.
+Known as La Trochita in Spanish, this historic narrow-gauge train dates back to 1935, and it’s one of the most iconic train journeys you can go on in all of Argentina.

-Originally, the Old Patagonian Express stretched out across 402 kilometres, however, today only three shorter segments of the route can be travelled by tourists.
-The most popular of those segments is the one that runs from Esquel to Nahuel Pan.
+Originally, the Old Patagonian Express railway stretched out across 402 kilometres, however, today only three shorter segments of the original route can be travelled by tourists.
+We have actually travelled all three!
+That’s how committed I was to this train experience.

 Laguna La Zeta